pluckas/spectrolog-support/README.md

 It allows users to store target information, log observations, and review observational history in a structured and searchable way.

-The application is designed for local use and does not require user accounts or cloud-based storage.Spectro Log helps organise spectroscopy targets, observations, and notes.
+The application is designed for local use and does not require user accounts or cloud-based storage.

 ---